Avoid Anonymous Components With the displayName Property

 are commonly written as inline anonymous functions, like this:

-At least, this is how I write them.
+At least, this is how I usually write them.

 For function components, React uses Function.name